-Connecting Network Cables
+Connecting Network Cable

-The DES-1228P has 24 ports that support 10/100Mbps Fast Ethernet; it also has 4 10/100/1000Base-T Ports and 2 Combo SFPs.
-Each port on the DES-1228P supports Auto-MDI/MDI-X. Auto-MDI/MDI-X is a feature that enables the switch to auto sense what kind of cable is used on a port (straight or crossover).
-This allows any type of cables to be used with the switch regardless of what device is being connected.
+The DES-1252 has 48 ports that support 10/100Mbps Fast Ethernet; it also has 4 10/100/1000Base-T Ports and 2 Combo SFPs.
+Each port on the DES-1252 supports Auto-MDI/MDI-X. Auto-MDI/MDI-X is a feature that eliminates the need for worrying about using either a standard or crossover cable-you can use either one-and allows any port to be an uplink port.